Wekaj/AVC/README.md

 - [ ] Annisha: Debug the existing code/improve it.
 - [ ] Gail: Finish the robot design/chassis.
 - [ ] Gus: Write code for moving using sensors.
-- [ ] Jake: Write code for moving using sensors.
+- [ ] Jake: Write code for moving using camera.
 - [ ] Mal: Write turning movement code.

 ### Week 3